wmay/euc-safety/_guides/traffic.md

 added to helmets, wheels, and other gear.

-For lights, I recommend a red rear light and a white front light, since drivers are typically familiar with those.
-Blinking lights are often more conspicuous than steady lights.[^blinking] Even in the daytime, lights can prevent crashes for both bicyclists and motorcyclists.[^lights]
+For lights, I recommend a red rear light and a white front light, since drivers are familiar with those.
+Blinking lights are often more conspicuous than steady lights.[^blinking] Even in the daytime, lights can prevent crashes for both bicyclists and motorcyclists.[^daytime]

 [^blinking]: "The Conspicuity Benefits of Dynamic and Static Bicycle Taillights
     at Night," <https://doi.org/10.1177/1541931213601755>

-[^lights]: "The Effects of Motor Vehicle Fleet Daytime Running Lights (DRL) on
+[^daytime]: "The Effects of Motor Vehicle Fleet Daytime Running Lights (DRL) on
     Motorcycle Conspicuity"
     ([link](https://www.nhtsa.gov/sites/nhtsa.gov/files/811504.pdf)), "Safety
     effects of permanent running lights for bicycles: A controlled experiment"